Skip to main content

 You must host your own SFTP server to use this integration method, as Gecko does not provide this service.

-Integrating Engage with your SFTP
+Integrating Gecko with your SFTP

 Gecko can push data to your SFTP server hourly, daily, weekly, or monthly.
 Before setting up the integration, be sure you have access to an SFTP server.
 Additionally, you'll need the following information about your SFTP to hand: